Git gud, gaijin

 Super Mario Bros.
 2 (NES)

 It isn’t the same obscure piece of trivia that it used to be, so I wouldn’t be surprised if you knew this already, but the Super Mario Bros.
 2 we got here in North America on the NES wasn’t the same Super Mario Bros.
 2 people in Japan were playing on their Famicom Disk Systems.
-What the Japanese got was essentially a straight sequel to the original game, featuring much of the same art style, sound d𝔍esign, and mechanics, but with the difficulty dialed up and then dialed up again.
+What the Japanese got was essentially a straight sequel to the original ꦏgame, featuring much of the same art style, sound design, and mechanics, but with the difficulty dialed up and then dialed up ♕again.
 Like, a lot, and not in a good way.
 Just try getting past World-2 and see how you feel about it.

 So when Nintendo had the opportunity to localize it for the western market, they decided to pass.
 The story reported everywhere is that they were afraid the real Super Mario Bros 2. would be too difficult for the North American audience.
 Instead, they asked to be provided a friendlier sequel that people might actually, you know, have fun playing.
 The result was a version of Yume Koujou: Doki!
 Doki!
-Panic that had its’ four playable protagonists redrawn as Mario characters.
-We definite🎀ly got the better end of the deal.
+Panic that had its’ four playable protagonists redrawn as Mario꧃ characters.
+We definitely got the better end of the deal.

 To be fair, this is more an example of the concept of difficulty tuning between regions, rather than the practice, since Super Mario Bros.
 2 (Japan) and Super Mario Bros.
 2 (everywhere else) are two distinct games.
 We’d eventually get the real SMB2 in the form of The Lost Levels — if you feel like you deserve some punishment — while Japan would see our version of the sequel in the form of Super Mario USA.